itijyou/ademxapp/README.md

 ### Pre-trained models

 Note: Due to a change of MXNet in padding at pooling layers, some of the computed feature maps in Model A will have different sizes from as stated in our paper.
 However, this has no effect on Model A1, which always uses convolution layers (instead of pooling layers) for down-sampling.
-So, in most cases, just use Model A1, which was initialized from Model A, and furhter tuned for severl additional epochs.
+So, in most cases, just use Model A1, which was initialized from Model A, and further tuned for several additional epochs.

     model|top-1|top-5
     :---:|:---:|:---: